Last Updated on October 11, 2020 by Nancie

 I’ve casually watched birds just about forever.
-But last winter I got the bird watching bug.
+But several years ago I got the bird watching bug in a big way.
 This quickly became an obsession that has expanded to some light birding as well.
 Good for me right?
 But why blog about it?

 Sharing What I’ve Learned

 This blog is meant to be a true log of what is going on in my yard.
 It’s about choosing feeders and figuring out where to put them.
-It’s about different types of seed and other foods that backyard birds in my area (Central Maryland) like.
-It’s about improvising birdbaths and outwitting clever squirrels It’s about providing cover so birds have a fighting chance against neighborhood cats and raptors.
+It’s about different types of seed and other foods that backyard birds in my area (central Maryland) like.
+It’s about choosing or improvising birdbaths and outwitting clever squirrels.
+It’s about providing cover so birds have a fighting chance against neighborhood cats and raptors.

 I don’t claim to be an expert, but I’ve put a LOT of hours into this.
 My hope is that sharing my mistakes will help save you time (and sometimes money) in your backyard.
 My solutions may work for you.
 You may like the feeders I use, so links to where you can find them are included.
 And there are other feeders, food and products I talk about that you may be glad to avoid.